digint/btrbk/README.md

 - Configurable retention policy
 - Backups to multiple destinations
 - Transfer via ssh
-- Resume of backups (if backup disk was not attached for a while)
+- Resume of backups (if backup target was not reachable for a while)
 - Display file changes between two backups

 btrbk is intended to be run as a cron job.